-With the Aria MX software and multichannel LC technology, you can control and synchronize up to four LC systems on one mass spectrometer and use TurboFlow technology to remove the large sample matrix molecules from the compounds of interest.
-It supports the Transcend II, Transcend, Prelude SPLC, and Aria systems, and your mass spectrometer operating and data review application.
+With the Aria MX software and multichannel LC technology, you can control and synchronize up to four LC systems on one mass spectrometer, use a standard HPLC/UHPLC workflow, or use TurboFlow technology to remove the large sample matrix molecules from the compounds of interest.
+It supports the Transcend configurations, Prelude SPLC, and Aria systems, with your detector and data review application.

-These topics describe the general features of the Transcend, Vanquish Dual, Prelude SPLC, and Aria systems.
+These topics describe the supported configurations and general features of the Transcend, Vanquish Duo, Prelude SPLC, and Aria systems.

-- Supported Systems
+- Supported Configurations

 - TurboFlow Technology

 - Multichannel LC Technology

 - Instrument Components

 - VIM Configurations

 - Supported System Modules

-- Specifications and Requirements for Transcend II Systems
+- Specifications and Requirements for Transcend Configurations

-- Specifications and Requirements for Transcend and Aria Systems
+- Legacy Transcend and Aria Systems

 - Specifications and Requirements for Prelude SPLC Systems

-Supported Systems
+Supported Configurations